JSE Debt Listings Requirements – an update on Futuregrowth’s perspective

 Bond market issuers that also have listed equity

-What the issuers in the diagram above have in common, is that they are all regulated by the Companies Act, are used to a regular practice of SENS disclosures for market-moving information and all adhere (or at least claim to adhere) to the King Code on Corporate Governance – all as required by the JSE’s Equity Listings Requirements (ELR).
+What the issuers in the diagram above have in common, is that they are all regulated by the Companies Act, they are used to a regular practice of SENS disclosures for market-moving information, and they all adhere (or at least claim to adhere) to the King Code on Corporate Governance – all as required by the JSE’s Equity Listings Requirements (ELR).

 However, there are some key provisions missing from the DLR that are requirements in the ELR.
 For example, until the September draft amendments, there was no requirement in the DLR for debt issuers to notify the market promptly via SENS of any director appointments or resignations (this requirement exists for all listed equity issuers in the ELR).
 As bond investors, we cannot be reliant on bond market issuers meeting their ELR requirements without a similar provision being a requirement in the DLR.
 Furthermore, what about issuers without listed equity, the SOEs, municipalities and unlisted corporates, for example?
 Without this proposed addition to the DLR, these issuers are under no obligation to meet such reporting requirements and bond investors are unable to properly monitor issuers or hold them to account.

-The proposed changes to the DLR seek to entrench additional Corporate Governance disclosures and to make the regular and public disclosure of these matters – either via SENS, on their websites or in their Integrated Annual Reports - an ongoing requirement that issuers must comply with in order to maintain their bond listing.
+The proposed changes to the DLR seek to entrench additional corporate governance disclosures and to make the regular and public disclosure of these matters – either via SENS, on their websites or in their Integrated Annual Reports - an ongoing requirement that issuers must comply with in order to maintain their bond listings.
 The September draft changes propose to make it a requirement that, inter alia: